New Widebeam Cruisers

 The primer coat has now been appied:

-The paintwork quality is so important to us that we will not supply any vessel except a bare steel hull that we have not fully painted.
+The paintwork quality is so important to us that we will not supply any vessel that we have not fully painted.
 Please do not ask us to fit windows and doors when you are going away to paint your barge yourself for the above reasons.

-When the steelwork is complete and the steelwork is fully primed the hull is shipped from our facility near Stoke on Trent to Sheffield for full painting, insulation and fitting out.
+When the steelwork is complete it is shipped to Nottingham for shot blasting, full painting, insulation and fitting out.
 These are covered facilities in our large workshops and we also with a fully enclosed spray booth that will accommodate our largest vessels.

 STAGE No.3 - Spray foam and battens